dials/dials/doc/sphinx/documentation/tutorials/processing_in_detail_CCP4.rst

 possible to spot them in the unindexed reflections.

-In this case, we can see that the refinement has clearly resolved whatever systematic was causing distortions in the reciprocal space view, and the determined reciprocal unit cell fits the data well:
+In this case, we can see that the refinement has clearly resolved whatever systematic error was causing distortions in the reciprocal space view, and the determined reciprocal unit cell fits the data well:

 .. image:: /figures/ccp4_process_detail/reciprocal_lattice_indexed.png